Wavelet-resolved coherence beats in the Overhauser field of a thermal nuclear spin ensemble: Introduction

 The paper is organized as follows.
 In Sec.~II we present the theoretical information on the interaction Hamiltonian and model details, the CCE method, and the wavelet transform.
-This is followed in Sec.~III by successive results on how beat patterns emerge and their analysis.
+This is followed in Sec.~III by successive results on how beating patterns emerge and their analysis, including how to combat noise.
 Section~IV discusses our findings in the light of two recent experiments.
 Finally, Sec.~V highlights our main conclusions.